pydantic/pydantic-ai/docs/multi-agent-applications.md

 _(This example is complete, it can be run "as is")_

-The control flow for this example shows how even a fairly simple agent delegation leads to a fairly complex flow:
+This example shows how even a fairly simple agent delegation can lead to a complex control flow:

 ```mermaid
 graph TD